coreos/fedora-coreos-config/README.md

 # Fedora Docs Template

 This repository contains the Fedora CoreOS documentation.
-The format is (https://asciidoctor.org/docs/asciidoc-syntax-quick-reference/)[AsciiDoc] to enable integration into the official (https://docs.fedoraproject.org/en-US/docs/)[Fedora documentation].
+The format is [AsciiDoc](https://asciidoctor.org/docs/asciidoc-syntax-quick-reference/) to enable integration into the official [Fedora documentation](https://docs.fedoraproject.org/en-US/docs/).

 ## Structure